JayashySinha/Drum-Kit/README.md

 # Drum-Kit
-Drum Kit to play by Keyboard as well as Mouse clicks
+Drum Kit to play by Keyboard as well as Mouse clicks.
+You can make your own beat at : https://jayashysinha.github.io/Drum-Kit/